vezeli/cit/README.md

   unit* in `AssetPriceCurrency` at the time of the transaction.

-- `exchange rate`: A positive numeric value representing the exchange rate between `AssetPriceCurrency` and domestic currency (specified in the `config.py`) at the time of the transaction. `AssetPriceCurrency` is considered the base currency, and domestic currency is the price currency.
+- `exchange rate`: A positive numeric value representing the exchange rate between `AssetPriceCurrency` and domestic currency (`_DOMESTIC_CURRENCY` specified in the `config.py`) at the time of the transaction.
+  `AssetPriceCurrency` is considered the base currency, and the domestic currency is the price currency.

+### Modes

+CIT operates in two modes:

+1. When the user provides `market price` and `exchange rate` data in the JSON input file, CIT processes the transaction data with the provided information.

-When the `market price` and `exchange rate` keys are omitted in the `Transactions` dictionary, CIT operates in the download mode.
-In this mode, it fetches the so-called mid prices from Yahoo Finance, which are calculated as the average of the opening and closing prices for that day.
+2. If `market price` and `exchange rate` keys are omitted in the nested `Transactions` container, CIT automatically retrieves the market data from Yahoo Finance.
+In this mode, it fetches the so-called mid prices, which are calculated as the average of the opening and closing prices for a given day.
+   It then processes the transaction data, with the fetched market prices, just as it would if the prices were provided in the JSON file.

 ## Skatteverket's Examples